Email marketing – A new challenge for 2015. (Updated May 2019)

 A catchy email subject is what’s required to increase your email open rates and something that fortunately can be very easily tested and monitored.

-Your digital marketing agency will be able to help you set up ways to track the open rate of your email campaign, if they can’t then tools such as Mailchimp make it very easy for you to do yourself.
+Your SEO agency will be able to help you set up ways to track the open rate of your email campaign, if they can’t then tools such as Mailchimp make it very easy for you to do yourself.

 If you can increase your open rate by using A/B testing by just a few %, then what will that do to your bottom line?

-When used correctly, email & digital marketing can generate you a good return on investment, however the first challenge is to get those emails opened!
+When used correctly, email & digital marketing can generate you a good return on investment, however the first challenge is to get those emails delivered and then opened!